John M. Fasano

 Universal Soldier: The Return, Megiddo: The Omega Code 2, and Alien

-3, as well as developing the story for Alien Vs. Predator,
+3, as well as story development for Alien Vs. Predator,

 Flushed Away, Ex-1, Marvel